ev3dev-lang-java/ev3dev-lang-java/README.md

 ## Introduction

 In Lego Mindstorms ecosystem, the default solution to develop Java software for a Lego Mindstorms is [LeJOS](http://www.lejos.org/).
-But now, it exists another alternative, `EV3Dev-lang-java` a Java project for EV3Dev, a Debian distro.
+But now, it exists another alternative, `EV3Dev-lang-java` a Java project for [EV3Dev](http://www.ev3dev.org/).

 **What libraries contains EV3Dev-lang-java?**